VictoriaMetrics/VictoriaMetrics/docs/managed-victoriametrics/quickstart.md

 </p>

-## Creating instance
+## Creating deployment

 Deployments is a page where user can list and manage VictoriaMetrics deployments.
-To create an instance click on the button `Create Deployments` button or link in the message:
+To create an deployment click on the button `Create Deployments` button or link in the message:

 <p>
   <img src="quickstart_deployments.png" width="800">
 </p>

-In the opened form, choose parameters of the new instance such as:
+In the opened form, choose parameters of the new deployment such as:

 * `Deployment type` from preset single or cluster deployments;
 * `Region` where deployment should run;